norbutlepcha25/SWE303/docs/unit2.md

   - **Quality** → Will it compromise or enhance quality?
   - **Risk** → Does it introduce new risks or mitigate existing ones?

-- **Tools used**: Impact analysis, cost-benefit analysis, risk assessment.
-- **Outcome**: Informed decision-making that balances customer needs with project feasibility.

 ---

 ## **2.3.3.3 Implementing an Effective Change Management Process**

-- A well-defined **change management process** ensures that changes are documented, assessed, approved, and communicated.
-- **Steps typically include**:

-  1. **Change Request Submission** → Formal request logged with description and justification.
-  2. **Impact Analysis** → Evaluation of cost, schedule, quality, and risks.
-  3. **CCB Review and Decision** → Approve, reject, or defer the change.
-  4. **Implementation Planning** → Update project plans, schedules, and resources.
-  5. **Communication** → Notify stakeholders and ensure alignment.
-  6. **Monitoring** → Track change implementation and its results.

-- **Benefit**: Ensures transparency, accountability, and control over evolving requirements.

 ---